arya-pratap-singh/taxi_management/README.md

 # Taxi Management System

-a desktop application that maintans data on taxis and on its drivers!
+a desktop application that maintans data on taxis and on its drivers.

 ### Set-up
 ---